LiaOb21/colora/README.md

 1. Rule for Nanoplot    DONE
 2. Rule for fastp DONE - TO TEST WITH DATA
-3. Rule for arima pipeline
+3. Rule for arima pipeline -> plan: make a directory with the perl scripts ued by the pipeline; place the main script of the pipeline in the rule; set the parameters required from the pipeline from the config file.
 4. Rule for yahs
 5. formatting
 6. log files